MagpieModular/microBraids/README.md

 Braids is an amazing module.
 Half the space, twice as amazing.

-> Note: Since the layout is so cramped the small PCB does not have all component designations marked as it would be mostly useless and rip your hair out.
-Instead, you can use this [easy to navigate build guide][0] or the diptrace file.

 ## Requirements
 This is an advanced build.
 After you follow the basic build guide and solder in the 0603 & TSSOP components and you will have to flash two microprocessors with two different programmers...
 It is not insurmountable but if you haven't done a microprocessor based build I would recommend something simpler to start.

 Nothing has been altered component-wise from v5 of Braids.
 Some ICs were shrunk down to TSSOP packages in order to create more space.
-This means that any future firmware upgrade on Braids or alternate firmware such as Tim Churches Bees in the Trees should load and work fine.
+This means that any future firmware upgrade on Braids or alternate firmware such as Tim Churches' Bees in the Trees should load and work fine.

 ### Hardware needed

+- ISP/AVR Programmer (for the ATMEGA328P display code)
-- FTDI Programmer
+- FTDI or JTAG (ST-Linkv2) Programmer (for the main STM32 processor)
-- AVR Programmer
+  Note: for JTAG/ST-Linkv2, you will need a JTAG to SWD 10-pin adaptor.
+  The following are examples, not endorsements - [Adaptor][5], [Cable][6]

 ### Software needed